BenLeon2001/Free-Chord-Progressions/README.md

 !exerperimentalmidigen -- A more experimental version of midigen, experiments with different chord lengths, candeces, and melodies

-!help -- For the help menu
+!help_bot -- For the help menu

 If you enjoy using Melossist, you can make a huge impact by sharing it across forums, posts, and discussions — the more people know, the better!